Maine Service Employees Association

-The Maine Service Employees Association (formerly Maine State Employees Association) is a public sector trade union in the U.S. state of Maine.
-It has been part of the Service Employees International Union (SEIU Local 1989) since 1988, though it formed earlier.
+The Maine Service Employees Association (MSEA, formerly Maine State Employees Association) is a public-sector trade union in the U.S. state of Maine.
+MSEA has been part of the Service Employees International Union (SEIU Local 1989) since 1988, although it formed earlier.
 Its newspaper is called the Maine Stater.
-MSEA SEIU 1989 voted to change their name from Maine State Employees Association to Maine Service Employees Association.
+In 2020, MSEA SEIU 1989 voted to change their name from "Maine State Employees Association" to "Maine Service Employees Association."

+As of 2025, MSEA represents about 10,000 workers in four Maine state government bargaining units: Administrative services; operations, maintenance, and support services; professional-technical services; and supervisory services.
+Based on total membership, it is the largest labor union for state employees.

+In November 2025, MSEA filed a complaint with the Maine Labor Relations Board against Governor Janet Mills' administration, accusing the Mills administration of bad-faith bargaining in executive branch contract negotiations.
+The union claimed the administration's violations include prematurely declaring impasse, regressive bargaining, and otherwise engaging in behavior designed to frustrate the collective bargaining process.